HelmyBlub/chatSim/tasks.md

                         - some say "hello neighbour"
                     - make citizen some social meter
                         - no social interaction as extrovert -> want to commit suicide
+                    - citizen have "working job" hours and "free time"
+                        - add "free time" and some social or private activities
+                        - social activity could be talking with neigbours
                     - citizens can steal food